HColeWarren/Project_Euler/README.md

-# Project_Euler
+# Project Euler
-Solutions to problems from ProjectEuler.net

-This is a line from RStudio
+ProjectEuler.net is an online archive of challenging mathematical/computer programming problems.
+Here I will post my ongoing attempts at solving some of these problems.